 Improving Forecasting Accuracy Using Salesforce

-Leaders often have trouble accurately “nailing” their forecasting on a monthly or quarterly basis because there’s no true standardized way to forecast.
-It’s trusting your sellers and understanding the structure of your most lucrative in-play deals.
+Sales managers often have trouble accurately “nailing” their forecasting on a monthly or quarterly basis because there’s no true standardized way to forecast.
+It’s trusting your sales team and understanding the structure of your most lucrative in-play deals.
 Past that, there’s not much more you can do to forecast accurately.

 Or is there?

 No process is perfect, eventually, everyone will over or under-commit, that’s part of the game.
 We believe that utilizing your CRM (in this instance, Salesforce) as a place to track important KPIs and more nuanced details around large accounts does a great deal to eliminating the “guessing game” sales forecasts are often associated with.
 Understanding every sales team and forecasting method will be somewhat different.
 Still, the following best practices will ensure that your forecast is not only more accurate but that you and your team as a whole will better understand the “big bet” deals in play when you effectively tool your Salesforce.

 You can utilize an opportunity planning process to improve your forecasting methods.
 When a team follows the same SWOT analysis, tracks key stakeholders and their sentiment throughout the deal, and examines the account for upselling potential using a white-space template, it’s almost guaranteed you’ll have a better handle on the value of each deal.
 This is especially useful when you have large deals with multiple stakeholders involved.